Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

 where $\tens{M}(\varrho,\varsigma)$ is a non-constant diagonal mobility matrix, and $\tens{L}$ and $\tens D$ are fully occupied constant matrices that describe the terms within the potentials that are linear in the fields and linear in their second spatial derivatives, respectively.
-All nonlinearities within the potentials are contained in the $N_\rho(\varrho,\varsigma)$ and $N_\sigma (\varrho,\varsigma)$.
-If we linearize Eqs.~\eqref{eq:general_nonCH_matrix} we obtain
+All nonlinearities within the potentials are contained in the general cubic functions $N_\rho(\varrho,\varsigma)$ and $N_\sigma (\varrho,\varsigma)$.
+The matrix form clearly shows that the system of coupled nonlinear equations features linear and nonlinear second order and linear fourth order cross-coupling terms (see discussion at Eqs.~\eqref{eq:general_nonCH_A}).
+One may distinguish dynamic cross-coupling (via $\tens{M}$) and energetic cross-coupling (via $\tens{L}$, $\tens{D}$ and the nonlinearities).